History of Turku School of Economics

 1997 Master of Science in Economics and Business Administration education began in the Pori Unit.

 2010 Turku School of Economics and the University of Turku merged, forming a new University of Turku.
-Professor Satu Lähteenmäki became Director of Turku School of Economics.
+Professor Satu Lähteenmäki became Director (Dean) of Turku School of Economics.
 TSE's 60th anniversary was celebrated in the autumn.